List of members of the Sabor, 2011–2015

-Legislators in the 7th assembly of the Croatian Parliament served from 22 December 2011 to 28 December 2015.
+The seventh Sabor was inaugurated on 22 December 2011.
 The assembly came into existence following the December 2011 parliamentary election and consisted of 151 representatives elected from 10 geographical and two special electoral districts.
 It dissolved formally on 28 September 2015, with the next parliamentary election held on 8 November 2015.

 Parliamentary officials

 The Speaker of the Croatian Parliament (or President) from 22 December 2011 until his death on 30 September 2012 was Boris Šprem, member of the Social Democratic Party of Croatia.
 Deputy speaker Josip Leko was acting Speaker of the Sabor until himself being elected as the new Speaker.

-Vice presidents of Sabor are Dragica Zgrebec (SDP), Nenad Stazić (SDP), Milorad Batinić (SDP), Tomislav Čuljak (HDZ) and Željko Reiner (HDZ).
+Vice presidents of Sabor were Dragica Zgrebec (SDP), Nenad Stazić (SDP), Milorad Batinić (SDP), Tomislav Čuljak (HDZ) and Željko Reiner (HDZ).

 Jadranka Kosor and Vladimir Šeks, two HDZ's vice presidents, were removed from their posts on 12 June 2012 during a session of HDZ's presidency and replaced by Čuljak and Reiner.
 Dragica Zgrebec was named a new Vice president to replace Josip Leko who had been elected Speaker after the death of Boris Šprem.